30 x 9.5 R15 tires for Daily Driver XJ, ZJ, YJ, and TJ

 Michelin LTX MS2 (not sure if this is an AS, or mix of AS and AT, you decide)

 All Terrain Tires

 Cooper Discoverer AT3 (I'm running these right now in 30 X 9.5 R15 on stock 99 XJ, great traction tire, very quiet, great ride quality, soft riding on and off road).
 I like this tire a lot, but it's ice traction is only mediocre (for an AT).
 It's mud traction is very excellent (for an AT).
 It's snow traction is good (good enough).
 A very good tire overall, but NOT if you drive on ice very often.

 Cooper Starfire SF-510 (similar to Cooper ATP) I like this tire.

 The tires in indented section are made by Cooper, but sold under other brand names.
-The indented tires below are brands that are subsidiary companies owned by Cooper, or independent companies not owned by Cooper, but hired Cooper to make their tires.
+The indented tires below are brands that are subsidiary companies owned by Cooper, or independent companies that hired Cooper to make their tire(s).